 Pacificastacus leniusculus, one of Washington's native crayfish, may be available on the market and is not listed as a Prohibited species.
 It may be imported from out of state specifically for human consumption purposes, but may not be placed into state waters (including temporarily to keep the crawfish alive/fresh) without a permit; placing imported animals into state waters can spread harmful diseases, parasites, or other pests.
 Using live crayfish as fishing bait is also of concern (see below).

 Bait: Using imported or non-native crayfish (either those imported from out of state or those collected from within Washington waters, as we do have some non-native species established here) for bait (dead or alive) is also unlawful.
-For more information on crayfish identification and harvest information, click here
+Visit the Fishing for crayfish page for more information on crayfish identification and harvest information.

 Conferring with the Department on imports or transfers of live shellfish of any kind, for any purposes, is strongly recommended.